AveryKing/Bloggit/README.md

 # Bloggit
-Bloggit is a blog website created with React, Express, Node.js, and MongoDB
+Bloggit is a social networking website created with React, Express, Node.js, and MongoDB